m-j-w/CpuId.jl/README.md

 physical CPU, called a package.
 To obtain information on all packages, and all physical and logical cores, the executing program must be pinned sequentially to each and every core, and gather its properties.
 This is how `libuv`, `hwloc` or the operating system obtain that kind information.

-In most situations, this is not really required.
-Even on machines with multiple CPUs, the CPUs are typically of the same model.
-Furthermore, it is in most cases only relevant for the currently running process whether that it is sharing its cache, rather than knowing all the details about other CPUs in the machine.

-Finally, quite a bit of the really interesting information that the CPU collects is stored in the so called machine specific registers (MSR) or control registers (CR), which require special 'ring 0' program execution privileges, and which are not available through the `cpuid` instruction.
-For instance the actual CPU clock frequencies are stored there.Typically, only the kernel and root have these privileges, but not normal user processes and threads.
+However, this would require additional external or operating system dependent code which is not the scope of this package.

 #### Specific limitations